PhenomML/Stats285_F23/hw5_instructions.md

 2. Open another terminal window.
 In the shell, run this command:
     `echo -n -e "\033]0;FARMSHARE\007"`

-   Login to FarmShare. [or Sherlock, if you have an account there]
+3. [FARMSHARE TERMINAL] In the FarmShare terminal, log into Farmshare as you did in the previous homeworks.4 [or Sherlock, if you have an account there]

 4. [LAPTOP WEB BROWSER] Download the security credentials (it is a `.json` file) from Canvas > Files > Homework.
 (On Mac, the file will end up in your `~/Downloads/` directory.)